The Deutsche Gesellschaft zur Rettung Schiffbrüchiger (DGzRS) or German Maritime Search

 World Maritime Rescue Congress

-The next World Maritime Rescue Congress (WMRC) will take place in 2015 in Bremen and Bremerhaven.
-The host will be Deutsche Gesellschaft zur Rettung Schiffbrüchiger (DGzRS), that will be 150 years old in the same year.
+The last World Maritime Rescue Congress (WMRC) has taken place in Bremen and Bremerhaven in 2015.
+The host was the Deutsche Gesellschaft zur Rettung Schiffbrüchiger (DGzRS), which also celebrated its 150th anniversary that year.

-The members of the International Maritime Rescue Federation (IMRF) meet every four years at the WMRC for intensive and very open discussions about rescue technology and experience accumulated in missions at sea.
+The members of the International Maritime Rescue Federation (IMRF) meet every four years at the WMRC for intensive and very open discussions about rescue technology and experience gained during missions at sea.

 For further information, visit: www.international-maritime-rescue.org